 All cats shed, mostly in winter and summer.
 If your cat is shedding all year long, licks the fur often, bites the skin constantly and/or has visible hair loss or patches on the coat, you should probably see see what you can do to reduce shedding.

-The trick to see if nutrition can help your cat shed less.
-Then only the cleanest sources of protein and omega fatty acids, with micronutrients for skin and coat help.
+The trick to see if nutrition can help your cat shed less – especially if it has a nutrient deficiency that causes it.
+In that case, only the cleanest sources of protein and omega fatty acids, with micronutrients for skin and coat help.
 See our list to see best recommended foods for hair loss.